Contact

 Messages that omit license numbers or state identifiers for contractor-related inquiries will require follow-up, extending resolution time.
 For lead abatement contractor inquiries, including the EPA RRP firm certification number allows direct cross-reference against the EPA's publicly maintained certification database.

-Safety-related concerns — such as reports involving potential lead paint exposure, hazardous coating materials, or worksite violations — are outside this directory's administrative scope.
+Safety-related concerns — such as reports involving potential lead paint exposure, hazardous coating materials, or worksite violations — are outside this provider network's administrative scope.
 Those matters fall under EPA enforcement (for RRP violations) or OSHA's complaint intake process (for worksite safety conditions under 29 CFR 1926 Subpart D and related standards).

 Response expectations